Hamlet and The Art of Revenge

 The Play Within the Play and Revenge

-For Hamlet, Prince Wu Laung, and Simba, the only action that will effectively put their fathers’ deaths in the past is to reclaim the throne by killing their murderous uncles.
-While each protagonist arrives at this conclusion differently, the “obliterated reality” that they seek consists of a life without their uncle and a life in which they take rightful ownership over the throne.
+For Hamlet, Prince Wu Laung and Simba, the only action that will effectively put their fathers’ deaths in the past is to reclaim the throne by killing their murderous uncles.
+While each protagonist arrives at this conclusion differently, the “obliterated reality” that they seek to replace consists of a life without their uncle and a life in which they take rightful ownership over the throne.

 The Play Within the Play in Hamlet

-How the Play Within the Play Drives Hamlet’s Revenge
+How the Play Within the Play Plays into Hamlet’s Revenge

 Previously, while contemplating producing the play, Hamlet says, “I’ll have these players/ Play something like the murder of my father/ Before mine uncle.
 I’ll observe his looks,/ I’ll tent him to the quick.
-If he but belch,/ I’ll know my course” (Doebler, 50).
+If he but belch,/ I’ll know my course” (50).
 Here Hamlet clearly lays out the relationship between this play within a play and revenge.
-The revenge is directly initiated by Claudius’s reaction to Hamlet’s “Mousetrap.”
+The revenge is directly initiated by Claudius’ reaction to Hamlet’s “Mousetrap.”
 And, as Freud would suggest, it is through the play that Hamlet begins to come to terms with the murder of his father.
 It is after the play within the play that Hamlet’s madness that has been developing for some time now takes on a very definite purpose.
 He says, “That I essentially am not in madness/ But mad in craft” (III, iv, 209-210).
-Now that he has confirmation of Claudius’s guilt, he is utterly consumed with the idea of revenge; his madness serves as a cover for the vengeful thoughts that fill his head.
+Now that he has confirmation of Claudius’ guilt, he is utterly consumed with the idea of revenge; his madness serves as a cover for the vengeful thoughts that fill his head in actuality.

 Hamlet’s plans for revenge take an unexpected turn when Laertes challenges Hamlet to a duel.
 During this duel, not only do Hamlet, Claudius, and Laertes all die of the same poisoned sword, but Hamlet’s mother, Gertrude, falls dead upon drinking from a poisoned chalice.
 Thus Hamlet’s plan for revenge certainly does not play out the way he intended.
 Further, it is the obsession with revenge, incited by the play within the play, that ultimately leads to the death of so many—by killing Laertes’ father and inciting Laertes’ anger, Hamlet directly and indirectly causes the death of Laertes, Laertes’ father, the Queen, and ultimately, himself (in addition to Claudius, as he had planned).